Is Modi-Trump Houston rally an endorsement of India's Kashmir policy? | DW | 22.09.2019

 Mutually beneficial

-Organizers of the "Howdy, Modi!" event expect up to 50,000 people to attend the Modi-Trump show.
+Organizers of the "Howdy, Modi!" event said up to 50,000 people attended the Modi-Trump show.

-"Trump is completely welcomed by the community," said Preeti Dawra, a spokeswoman for the Texas India Forum that organized the event.
+"Trump is completely welcomed by the community," said Preeti Dawra, a spokeswoman for the Texas India Forum that organized the event, ahead of the rally.
 "His presence is an indication of his support and endorsement of the strengthening of India's relations with America.
 This event is about strengthening those ties," she added.

 Modi and Trump enjoy excellent personal relations, but the Sunday event is also expected to improve trade relations and further boost security ties between the US and India.